samuelposh/samuelposh/README.md

-- 👋 Hi, I’m @samuelposh
+- 👋 Hi, I’m @samuelposh1
 - 👀 I’m a network engineer, cyber security analyst, ethical hacker and python developer.
 - 💞️ I’m looking to collaborate on CCNA Ethical hacking and python projects.
 - 📫 How to reach me  on LinkedIn https://www.linkedin.com/in/samuel-adeyeye-69abb41b1